Fast computation of isomorphisms of hyperelliptic curves and explicit Galois descent: Explicit descent for hyperelliptic curves

-\subsection{Application to genus 3 hyperelliptic curves}
+\subsection{Application to genus-\texorpdfstring{$3$}{3} hyperelliptic curves}

-In~\cite{LR11}, the two first authors give algorithms for reconstructing genus 3 hyperelliptic models from given invariants.
-These models are defined over the field of moduli, with the notable exception of the dimension 2 stratum $\CG_2^3$ and the dimension 3 stratum $\DG_4$.
+In~\cite{\LReleven}, the two first authors give algorithms for reconstructing genus-$3$ hyperelliptic models from given invariants.
+These models are defined over the field of moduli, with the notable exception of the $2$-dimensional stratum $\CG_2^3$ and the $3$-dimensional stratum~$\DG_4$.
 As an illustration of our strategy, we see how our method applies in these remaining cases.